Lutterell Ward: Geography

 The ward lies primarily on Wilford Hill.
 The adjoining wards are Trent Bridge Ward, Musters Ward, Compton Acres Ward and Ruddington Ward.

 Lutterell Ward is home to the highest point in Nottinghamshire on the south bank of the Trent.
 From this point, Trent Valley is visible from as far as Newark-on-Trent.

-Housing Developments
+Housing developments

+The majority of the housing in the ward consists of the Wilford Hill Estate, built on farmland in the late 1950s.
+The earliest properties were built after the Second World War by the local authority.

-The South Nottingham College site was sold and demolished to make way for a housing development.
+The South Nottingham College (formerly the Lutterell Secondary School) site was sold and demolished to make way for a housing development.
 The South Notts Hussars public house was demolished and a care home and houses were built in its place.

 Sport

 Helen Richardson-Walsh's first club was West Bridgford Hockey Club located in Lutterell Ward.
 She then continued playing hockey and won a gold medal at the 2016 Rio Olympics.

 Politics

 Lutterell Ward returned two Labour Party (UK) candidates at the 2019 elections, Naseem Begum and Benjamin Gray.